Submission Guide

 Who do I contact if I have more questions about the application process?

-Please send an email at hello@digitalpublicgoods.net.
+Please send an email to support@digitalpublicgoods.net.
+We will respond back as soon as possible.

 The information you provide will be in the public domain and licensed as such (currently through the Unlicense).
 Your name and contact information will remain private.